LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item19_shared_ptr.md

 * Copy assignment (as example above) also decrements *reference count* to object `int` of value 2 and increments *reference count* of object `int` of value 1.
 * When `shared_ptr` see *reference count* is `0` after decrement, it destroy resource.
 * Increment and decrement of a *reference count* must be atomic
 * For `std::shared_ptr`: move constructors are faster than copy constructors; move assignments are faster than copy assignments.
-Because move operators does not care about reference counts?
+Because move operators seem not care about reference counts?
+So, "move when moveable, copy when otherwise"

 # `shared_ptr` vs. `unique_ptr`
 1. `shared_ptr`s are twice the size of a raw pointer because it stores